BileichukIvan/keymakr_test/Keymakr_test/README.md

 Tasks list:
 - **Task 1:** Working with APIs and Multithreading Write a script that fetches data from an API (e.g., JSONPlaceholder) in parallel and saves it to an SQLite database.
-  - Fetched data are stored in posts.sqlite3 file
+  - Fetched data are stored in posts.sqlite3 and posts.csv files

 - **Task 2:** File Processing and XML/JSON Conversion